Copyright 2022 - 2025 The PyMC Labs Developers

 """

-State-space time series model using pymc_extras.statespace.structural.
+State-space time series model using :class:`pymc-extras.statespace.structural`.

 Parameters